 Reliability Engineering Management

-ENRE 642, a 3 credits graduate level course with the University of Maryland.
+ENRE 642, a 3-credit graduate-level course at the University of Maryland.
 Starting June 1, 2015

 Taught each summer (in person and/or distance learning) and by special arrangement with the university.